mariadelamar/newyear/README.md

-# CS50's Web Programming with Python and JavaScript - Project
+# CS50's Web Programming with Python and JavaScript - New Year Project
 This repository contains a solution to one of the assignments from **CS50's Web Programming with Python and JavaScript**.

 ## Assignment Details